Cepheid Metallicity in the Leavitt Law (C-MetaLL) survey: IX. Metallicity dependence of Period-Wesenheit relations based

 Applying the procedure to all the Wesenheit magnitudes leads to the derivation of the parameters, which are shown in Fig.~\ref{fig:results_PW_baseline} and listed in Table~\ref{table:PWresults}.
 The figure displays the results for Wesenheit magnitudes with increasing wavelength from left (optical) to right (NIR).
 We note that: \begin{itemize} \item $\alpha$ and $\beta$ have similar behaviour.
 As expected, their values tend to increase (in absolute value) towards the NIR.
 However, the trend is reversed when considering the $Gaia$ and $VI$ (OGLE) Wesenheits.
 In particular, there is a significant difference between the $\alpha$ and $\beta$ values for the $VI$ Wesenheits defined by OGLE and those calculated from the \citet{Fitzpatrick1999} extinction law.
 This does not occur for the $JK_S$ owing to the smaller difference between the coefficients that multiply the colour in this case.

-\item The value of $\gamma$ does not vary significantly from the optical to the NIR, even if it is close or within the $-0.2,-0.4$ mag/dex range (see the shaded region in Fig.~\ref{fig:results_PW_baseline}) where most of the literature results lie, for the NIR bands.
+\item $\gamma$ does not vary significantly from the optical to the NIR, even though it approaches the literature values in WJK (see shaded region in Fig.~\ref{fig:results_PW_baseline}), but remains more negative in WVK and WcHVI.

-\item The $Gaia$ parallaxes ZP counter-correction varies systematically from values $\ sim$16 $\mu$as to a few $\mu$as from the optical to the NIR, having the lowest value for the WJK$_S$.
+\item The $Gaia$ parallaxes ZP counter-correction tends to vary systematically from $\sim$16 $\mu$as to a few $\mu$as from the optical to the NIR, having the lowest value for the WJK$_S$.
 The average value of about 10 $\mu$as is marked in the figure for reference.
 For instance, this is the value obtained for WcHVI.